transformerlab/transformerlab-docs/blog/2025-03-17-comparing-llm-judge-evals/evaluate_and_compare.md

 tags: [evaluation, fine-tuning, llm-judge]
 ---

 When working with language models, fine-tuning often seems like the magic solution to adapt models for specialized tasks.
 But how effective is it really?
-In this technical study, we'll explore the tangible benefits and limitations of fine-tuning through a controlled experiment using the Transformer Lab platform.
+In this technical study, we'll explore the tangible benefits and limitations of fine-tuning on small dataset through a controlled experiment using the Transformer Lab platform.

 <!-- truncate -->